Equivariant Heegaard genus of reducible 3-manifolds: Introduction

-Consequently, no equivariant Heegaard surface $H$ for such a $W$ in Theorem \ref{super-add} with genus equal to $\g(W;G)$ admits an equivariant reducing sphere.
+Conclusions (1) and (2) are the content of Theorems \ref{subadd} and \ref{add}.
+Conclusion (3) is the content of Theorem \ref{super-add}.
+Consequently, no invariant Heegaard surface $H$ for the manifolds $W$ in Conclusions (1) or (3) admits an equivariant reducing sphere.
 Perhaps not surprisingly we use facts about the non-additivity of tunnel number to prove those theorems.
-Thus, we are left with Question 3.
-Regarding upper bounds, we prove.
+And so we are left with: